babakfp/angle-berry-client/README.md

 ### Commands

--   `dev`: Run SvelteKit project.
+-   `dev`: This runs the project in development mode.
--   `build`: Build SvelteKit project.
+-   `build`: This builds the project.
+You don't need to run this.
--   `preview`: Preview the build of SvelteKit project.
+-   `preview`: This previews the built project.
--   `prepare`: Nothing important (you don't need to run this).
+-   `prepare`: This isn't important.
+You don't need to run this.
--   `format`: Format and make the code look good.
+-   `format`: This makes the code look pretty.
--   `typegen`: Generate PocketBase schema types.
+-   `typegen`: This generates PocketBase TS types.
+Use this to update the types when the PocketBase schema changes.

 ## Todo

--   BUG: When sending a new message in the chat and immediately attempting to edit it, the message content is not automatically written in the input box.
+-   **Issue**: When sending a new message in the chat and immediately attempting to edit it, the message content is not automatically written in the input box.
 This issue seems to be related to the "bind" keyword.
 However, it is important to note that this functionality works fine for old messages.